auth0/docs/articles/videos/get-started/04_01-authenticate-how-it-works.md

 <details>
   <summary>Introduction</summary>

-  Before you can provide services to your users through your applications, you need to identify who they are, and that process is called user authentication.
+  Before you can provide services to your users through your applications, you need to identify who they are, and that process is called *user authentication*.

   In this video, we will show you a few ways to go about this.
 For example, you can authenticate users via their social media accounts or with their usernames and passwords.
-You can add an additional level of certainty about their identities with a second authentication factor - this is called Multi-factor Authentication.
+You can add an additional level of certainty about their identities with a second authentication factor - this is called *Multi-factor Authentication* (MFA).

   Before you start, think about security and user experience, if you want to offer multiple primary authentication methods, and if you want to add multi-factor authentication.
 Planning how you want the authentication process to work before you do the steps required to implement the actual authentication is critical because it will determine how you configure your application integration.